Bryan De La Cruz Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is eighth in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9, the seventh-best in MLB.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.35).
+- The Braves have the eighth-ranked team ERA among all league pitching staffs (3.60).

-- The Braves give up the second-fewest home runs in baseball (17 total, 0.7 per game).
+- Braves pitchers combine to allow the fifth-fewest home runs in baseball (24 total, 0.8 per game).

-- Elder (2-0 with a 1.14 ERA and 23 strikeouts in 23 2/3 innings pitched) gets the start for the Braves, his fifth of the season.
+- Elder (2-0) gets the starting nod for the Braves in his sixth start of the season.
+He's put together a 2.17 ERA in 29 2/3 innings pitched, with 26 strikeouts.

-- In his last appearance on Friday, the righty went six innings against the Houston Astros, giving up no earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday, the righty threw 5 1/3 innings against the Miami Marlins, allowing four earned runs while surrendering five hits.

-- The 23-year-old has a 1.14 ERA and 8.7 strikeouts per nine innings across four games this season, while giving up a batting average of .241 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.